 How to properly care for the wooden handle of mallets and graters

-The wooden handle does not usually require much maintenance.
+The wooden handle does not usually require much care.
 But if necessary, you can wax it again after a while.
 We recommend an organic wax for this, as we also use it in production.

 If you follow these simple tips, you are sure to enjoy our products for a long time.
 If you are unsure or have further questions about care that are not answered here, you can contact us at any time.